Searching ...

 Gainesville is the county seat of Alachua County and home to the University of Florida, one of the nation’s best universities.
 The sprawling campus houses museums, performing arts centers, and sporting venues like “The Swamp,” the nickname for the football stadium.
 The University of Florida is on the list of top 30 universities in the country and ranked number 16 on U.S. News & World Report’s 2019 list of Best Colleges for Veterans.

 It’s hard to extricate the city’s identity from UF, but as Gainesville grows, it’s becoming more than a college town.
 The city has a population of over 131,000 people and spans over 62 square miles.
 It can feel busier and more crowded during the semester, especially around the campus.
 But it’s not the only reason people come to Gainesville.
-It’s become a shopping, dining, and recreation destination for surrounding north Florida communities.
+It’s become a shopping, dining, and recreation destination for surrounding North Florida communities.

-Gainesville’s cost of living is noticeably lower than other Florida cities and the national average.
+Gainesville’s cost of living is noticeably lower than that of other Florida cities and the national average.
 In fact, Gainesville was ranked number five on Livability.com’s 2019 list of the Most Affordable Cities in America.
 Sperling’s Best Places Index had it 13% cheaper than the state of Florida, with housing at 22% below average.
 That’s good news for your wallet, whether you’re a student, professional, or retiree.

 Gainesville is home to great art and entertainment venues, ranging from live music at the Bo Diddley Plaza, outdoor movies in the park, farmers markets, and unique festivals like the Hoggetowne Medieval Faire.